 The few details we do have about Trump's alleged participation don't, in fact, add up.

-We can confirm, based on military records, that the 209-member Anti-Tank (TOW) Company, part of the 8th Tank Battalion for Operation Desert Shield, deployed to Camp LeJeune, North Carolina from their home base in Miami on 26 November 1990.
-And we can confirm that the company deployed from Camp LeJeune to Saudi Arabia on 22 December, served throughout the combat phase of Operation Desert Storm (17 January through 28 February 1991), and returned to North Carolina in April.
-A command chronology of the deployment notes that a “Cpl.
-Stickey” was among those receiving certificates of commendation.
+We can confirm, based on military records, that the 209-member Anti-Tank (TOW) Company, part of the 8th Tank Battalion for Operation Desert Shield, deployed to Camp LeJeune, North Carolina, from their home base in Miami on 26 November 1990.
+And we can confirm that the company deployed from Camp LeJeune to Saudi Arabia on 22 December, served throughout the combat phase of Operation Desert Storm (from 17 January to 28 February 1991), and returned to North Carolina in April.
+A command chronology of the deployment notes that a "Cpl.
+Stickey" was among those receiving certificates of commendation.

-We can also confirm, via a 23 April 1991 article in the Sun-Sentinel, that a series of flight delays stalled the company’s homecoming to Miami on 22 April, but that they finally did arrive home, split into two separate flights.
-Stickney’s photo shows that he arrived on a plane marked “Trump,” but it also proves something else: that if Trump did send the plane, it wasn’t his private jet.
+We can also confirm, via a 23 April 1991 article from the Sun-Sentinel, that a series of flight delays stalled the company's homecoming to Miami on 22 April, but that they finally did arrive home after split across two separate flights.
+Stickney's photograph shows that he arrived on a plane marked "Trump," but it also proves something else: that even if Trump did send the plane, it wasn't his private jet.

 First, that’s not Trump’s private 727 jet; it’s one of the jets in the Trump Shuttle fleet.
 I wondered if maybe Trump’s jet back in those days was painted differently, so I researched his private jet as of April 1991.
 I found that Trump was deep in the red, financially, and having to liquidate assets, one of which was his personal 727.
 The sale of that jet was finalized in the first week of May 1991, making it highly unlikely he was also flying reservists around while discussing the sale at the end of April.